Updated: April 11, 2021

 2. Hesitation is bad

-One reason why we hesitate is because we don’t have the confidence to accomplish our tasks at hand.
+One reason why we hesitate is that we don’t have the confidence to accomplish our tasks at hand.
 Believe in yourself and confront these mental roadblocks.
 Face your fears and take risks.

 3. Have a plan